VaultKid/UOLJam4/README.md

 Tip: To Activate the Simon Says game, press a random Arrow Key

+## Credits:

-Easy and Relaxing Space Shooter is a game by Vault Kid & 404cokieNotFound
+Code, Art & Sound by Vault Kid & 404cokieNotFound